 (i) If you require access to disclosive data - that is data that in isolation or in conjunction with other datasets might lead to identification - the first step to access EAS data is to complete the data access application form.
 The information you provide in the form will allow us to assess the objectives and data protection implications of your application as well as the security arrangements for the data requested.
-Overall, it will allow us to ensure your data access request meets the legal and privacy obligations as defined by the Data Protection Act 1998 to ensure and maintain individuals’ privacy.
-As part of your application form, if it is applicable, you will also be encouraged to attach any documentation that may provide the Panel with further evidence to assess your application (e.g Privacy Impact Assessment, approval from a Public Benefits and Privacy Panel, etc)
+Overall, it will allow us to ensure your data access request meets the legal and privacy obligations as defined by the General Data Protection Regulation (GDPR) and the Data Protection Act to ensure and maintain individuals’ privacy.
+As part of your application form, if it is applicable, you will also be encouraged to attach any documentation that may provide the Panel with further evidence to assess your application (e.g Data Protection Impact Assessment, approval from a Public Benefits and Privacy Panel, etc)

 (ii) If you have any queries or concerns regarding your application you may find it helpful to have an initial discussion within someone in the division.
 You can email us at ASUSchools.Data.Access@gov.scot and a relevant statistician will advise you on how best to take your application forward.

 Once your application is submitted, the EAS Data Access Officer and a relevant EAS statistician will assess your application using a privacy risk matrix template in order to determine whether your request represents a low risk to privacy (‘simple request’) or a medium to high risk to privacy (‘complex requests’):

 (i) Simple Requests

 If your request scores less than 12 - for example, because you are requesting access to a low number of non-sensitive variables or to disclosive aggregate data – the EAS Divisional Data Access Officer and EAS statistician will review your application and decide whether to grant access to the data or decline it.
 This is considered a fast track process as it does not require Data Access Panel approval.